Sarah Berman (artist): WPA years (1935–1941)

-As a testament to her talent and determination and despite being completely self-taught as a printmaker, against all odds Sarah earned her way into The New Deal’s WPA Graphic Arts Division.
-There she began producing a prolific range of etchings and lithographs, which are perhaps her most well known and circulated, with many notable examples finding their way into the permanent collections of museums across America, including Metropolitan Museum of Art, Smithsonian American Art Museum, Philadelphia Museum of Art, SFMOMA and Baltimore Museum of Art among others.
+She was a self-taught printmaker before joining The New Deal’s WPA Graphic Arts Division.
+There she began producing a prolific range of etchings and lithographs, which are among her best known.
+They circulated widely, with many notable examples finding their way into the permanent collections of museums across the United States, including Metropolitan Museum of Art, Smithsonian American Art Museum, Philadelphia Museum of Art, SFMOMA and Baltimore Museum of Art.

 It was during these years that Berman also experimented with early and primitive color serigraphic techniques, which she applied in her well received entry that was included in the 1940 MoMA show American Color Prints Under $10.
 The show was organized as a vehicle for bringing affordable fine art prints to the general public.

 Mid-career years (1942–1947)

 After becoming one of the earliest female contributing members of the National Serigraph Society, her color silkscreen works travelled with exhibitions across America, including Dallas Museum of Arts in 1944, several MoMA exhibitions, and the Serigraph Society’s own Gallery on 57th St. alongside Anthony Velonis, Ruth Gikow, Harry Gottlieb and Robert Gwathmey.
 Sarah exhibited at several other regional galleries during this time, especially in the 1940’s.

 By the middle 1940’s Berman's style underwent a major change as evidenced by the manner in which she painted the oil on canvas “Dawn”.
 She no longer depicted life on the streets of her neighbourhood with truth to location or to the working-class people.
 Her work took on an increasingly mystical and emotional tone and subject matter as she slowly disengaged herself from the outside world.
 She started to paint scenes from her imagination that gave her great joy and comfort.
 The subjects of her paintings were poets and rabbis, mothers and babies, fantasied plant-life and docile animals in Eden-like surroundings.